 As with all loans, there are also consequences to be aware of.

 - If you don’t repay the policy loan while alive, the balance will be taken from your death benefit

 - Interest accrues as long as there is a balance

-- If loan balance and accruing interest ever exceeds the cash value, your policy lapses
+- If your loan balance and accruing interest ever exceed the cash value, the policy lapses

 - May owe taxes if policy lapses